 Intellectual function is only part of the disability.
 The other important part is adaptive functioning, which is defined as failure to meet developmental and sociocultural standards for personal independence and social responsibility.
 Without ongoing supports, the adaptive deficits limit functioning in one or more activities of daily life, such as communication, social participation, independent living, across multiple environments such as home, school, work, and community.

 Adaptive behavior is much more about how a person manages in daily life and how they’re able to do the things that are expected of their age within their culture.
 The person with an intellectual disability can do much more if they get the right support.

 The AAIDD definition, states that intellectual disability is a disability characterized by significant limitations in both intellectual functioning and in adaptive behavior, which covers many everyday social and practical skills.
 This disability originates before the age of 18.
-You can see this on face value is very similar to the three important aspects of intellectual function, adaptive function and age onset like the DSM-5 definition.
+You can see this at face value is very similar to the three important aspects of intellectual function, adaptive function and age onset like the DSM-5 definition.

 When we take a closer look at the adaptive function, DSM-5 and AAIDD both identify three domains within their definitions.
 This is where we can start to get a bit of a better idea of what’s going on, these are the conceptual, social and practical domains.

 - Conceptual skills include language and literacy, money, time and number concepts and self-direction.

 - Social skills relate to interpersonal skills, social responsibility, self-esteem, gullibility, naivety, social problem solving, and the ability to follow rules or obey laws and to avoid being victimized.